dantasfiles/dantasfiles.github.io/_cornell/psych.md

 - *Psychopathology: An Integrative Approach to Mental Disorders* by Barlow et al.

 **Intro. to Community Psychology** `PSYCH 2400 (fa26)`
-- *Community Psychology: In Pursuit of Liberation and Wellbeing* by Riemer et al.
+- *Community Psychology: In Pursuit of Liberation & Wellbeing* by Riemer et al.

 ## Junior level